September 30, 2020

 A separate weighted score will be given for each of the three parts of the judging process.
-The scores will be added up to give a final score from which individual prizes will be awarded.
+The scores will be calculated to give a final score out of 100 from which individual prizes will be awarded.

 Gold: to receive a Gold medal you need to score 90 or over.

 The USA Beer Ratings will be assessed and judged by a leading panel of top-level beer buyers with current direct commercial buying responsibility.
 Or beer consultants and experts who are also directly involved in the development of new beer brands or buying beer for commercial resale.

 The list of judges will be drawn from leading retail chains, wholesalers, distributors and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality and the travel industry.